RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 - After motor has completed its burn, broadcast telemetry (location) over LoRa modules.

 - Utilise onboard sensors and tuned error control to prolong vertical traversal.
-- Provide a compatible interface to be used in conjuction with a mission control system.
+- Provide a compatible interface to be used in conjunction with a mission control system.
 - Provide a compatible interface utilise simulation data for calibration ahead of time.

-Ideally, the finalised package will incorperate the following:
+Ideally, the finalised package will incorporate the following:
 - Support parachute deployment.
 - Provide control for aerodynamically stable launches without a rail.